jimniels/blog/src/client/posts/2019-09-03-thoughts-on-rich-harris-talk.md

 [Rich Harris](https://twitter.com/Rich_Harris), creator of [Svelte](https://svelte.dev/), [shared](https://twitter.com/Rich_Harris/status/1168896800268464129) [his slides from a recent talk titled “Metaphysics and JavaScript”](https://docs.google.com/presentation/d/1PUvpXMBEDS45rd0wHu6tF3j_8wmGC6cOLtOw2hzU-mw) where he critiques aspects of the React programming model.
 I found the talk extremely cogent and applicable to my experience using React.

-I want regurgitate some of his points in this post in order to help further elucidate and articulate my own feelings around programming in React, which as of late have mapped quite directly to Rich’s points.
+I want to regurgitate some of his points in this post in order to help further elucidate and articulate my own feelings around programming in React, which as of late have mapped quite directly to Rich’s points.

 **A Note Before We Begin**: I love React and use it everyday.
 The following changes none of that.